freestar-archive/freestarcapital-Freestar-Mobile-iOS-SDK/README.md

 ---
 Here are the basic steps required to download and link the SDK to your project.
 Although there are many approaches to this, we highly recommend you to use the [Cocoapods](https://cocoapods.org/) method.

-###### Using Cocoapods (recommended)
+###### Using Cocoapods
-The Freestar Ad SDK is available through [Cocoapods](https://cocoapods.org/), which is the de facto dependency manager for Objective-C projects.
+The Freestar Ad SDK is available through [Cocoapods](https://cocoapods.org/), which is the de facto dependency manager for iOS projects.
 Here are the steps required to download and incorporate the SDK into your project.
+It is highly recommended to use Cocoapods, as that is the fastest way to get up and running with our SDK.

 `1.` Update your _Podfile_, here is an example: